Join Our Network of Foster Homes

 SAAV is an all-volunteer 501(c)(3) organization.
 We are financially supported through grants and donations from the community.
 Please consider investing in our mission, by making a tax deductible donation.
 Click the Donate button on our Home page, or mail your donation to PO Box 5152, Madison, WI 53705.

 Start A Shelter Program In Your Community

-The SAAV Program is the product of a grassroots effort started by two law students and made possible through the dedication of other folks interested in making a difference in their community.
+SAAV is the product of a grassroots effort of two law students and made possible through the dedication of other folks interested in making a difference in their community.
 Our program is a community collaboration with our local domestic abuse and animal abuse organizations, who have come together to share in our mission.
 Our shelter services are limited to Dane County, Wisconsin, because we simply do not have the resources to serve a greater geographic area.
 To truly serve domestic abuse victims with animals, it is necessary to have shelter programs available in all communities, in Wisconsin and nationally.
 We are pleased to provide information and advice to any individuals or organizations interested in creating a shelter program or other resources for domestic abuse victims and their animals.
 Please email us at firstname.lastname@example.org for more information.

 Help Domestic Abuse Victims, By Helping Their Animals.

 Don't have time or money to donate right now?
 There is still so much good you can do, by speaking up for domestic abuse victims, supporting legislation aimed at domestic abuse and/or animal cruelty, and generally talking with others about the link between domestic abuse, animal cruelty and other forms of family violence.
 Family violence is part of a cycle of abuse, where power and control are used to terrorize, punish, and dominate the weak.
 We ask you to speak for those who cannot speak for themselves.